 When you compare Plans F and G side by side, you’ll immediately notice that Plan G has only one difference: the Part B deductible.
 If you compare annual premiums for Plan G and the premiums save you more than you will pay out for the Part B deductible, then enrolling in Plan G makes sense.

-However, we’ve seen more people get interested in Plan N in recent years too.
+In recent years, we’ve also seen a growing interest in Plan N too.
 Plan N offers lower premiums if you are willing to do a bit of cost-sharing.
 Unlike Plan F or G though, Plan N does not cover excess charges.
 You’ll want to read up on this and understand what that means before enrolling.

 How to Compare Medigap Plans – Benefits

 Learning how to compare Medicare supplement plans is fairly easy.
 Medicare publishes a booklet each year that includes this Medicare Supplements Plans comparison chart.
 The Medigap comparison chart allows you to see Medicare supplement plans side by side.
 The Medigap comparison chart below shows you exactly which benefits each plan covers.